chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_windows_security_acl.rst

 * If rights are not specified, nothing will be changed.
 The |chef client| does not clear out the rights on a file or directory if rights are not specified.
 * Changing inherited rights can be expensive. |windows| will propagate rights to all children recursively due to inheritance.
 This is a normal aspect of |windows|, so consider the frequency with which this type of action is necessary and take steps to control this type of action if performance is the primary consideration.

-Use ``deny_rights`` to deny specific rights to specific users.
-The ordering is independent of using ``rights``.
+Use the ``deny_rights`` property to deny specific rights to specific users.
+The ordering is independent of using the ``rights`` property.
 For example, it doesn't matter if rights are granted to everyone is placed before or after ``deny_rights :read, ['Julian', 'Lewis']``, both Julian and Lewis will be unable to read the document.
 For example:

 .. code-block:: ruby